Toshiba–Kongsberg scandal: Diplomatic and trade consequences

 Congressman Hunter, the central figure in the investigation of Toshiba in Congress, severely criticized Toshiba for putting the lives of American soldiers in danger by exporting the tools because the range at which American nuclear submarines could detect Soviet nuclear submarines was reduced by 50%.
 He argued that it would be necessary to invest $30 billion to build 30 new nuclear submarines within 10 years.

-Impact
+In June 1988, Japan's Minister of International Trade and Industry, Hajime Tamura, acting on the orders of Prime Minister Yasuhiro Nakasone, traveled to the United States and formally apologized to US Secretary of Defense Caspar Weinberger.

 In response to the affair, Toshiba carried out lobbying activities in Congress between 1987 and 1989 to ease the sanctions.
 The amount of money invested by Toshiba, the number of lobbyists, and the scale of its activities were said to be the largest ever.
 Houlihan, a lobbyist law firm, argued that Toshiba and Toshiba Machine were separate companies and had some success.

 Details

 The machine tool that combined with the Norwegian numerical control (NC) device and was exported to the Soviet Union (based on the Norwegian Police Service report).